withviz/withviz.github.io/index.md

 ## Macros

-Private repository but a list of things that I have made from scratch to use within a Team.
+Private repository but a selection of things that I have made from scratch to use within a Team.

 What? | Why?
 ------|-------------